 You must be careful not to fall prey to fad diets.
 Anyone preaching that they know what diet will cure you is undoubtedly not offering a treatment that is supported by reliable scientific evidence.
 That’s why nutrition and supplements are a billion dollar industry.
 There is not enough known about nutrition that can either support or refute such claims, and that leaves room for opportunists.
 Also, the industry is unregulated, so hyperbolic promises abound.

 If it sounds too good to be true, it probably is.
 At best, buying into a fad diet is a waste of money.
 At worst, it can be harmful and dangerous.
 I know you’ve all read stories about how somebody was cured by this amazing [fill in the blank] diet.
 And when you’re struggling with an illness with no obvious cure or treatment, you can feel desperate.
-I know I did.
+I know I did when my chronic illness was at its worst.
 I was willing to try anything, and I wasted a lot of money and time on bogus and ineffective treatments.

 You may be enticed by anecdotal evidence, which does have its merit.
 Learning what has worked for others can sometimes lead you in the right direction.
 But be wary of the “success stories” you read online.
 You don’t know the source, and even if you did hear it directly from the source, there is always the placebo effect that might be at play.